CENTER FOR EYE CARE

 CERTIFYING TIME RECORDS:

-Each time record or time card must be signed by the employee to certify correctness of the work time reported.
-Entries on each time record or time card must be as the events occur (meals) and the scheduled times for arrival and departure.
-At the end of the applicable pay period, all records must be reviewed and signed by the Center Manager and retained for a specified period of retention.
+Each time record entered by the employee should certify correctness of the work time reported.
+Entries on each time record must be as the events occur (meals) and the actual times for arrival and departure.
+At the end of the applicable pay period, all records must be reviewed by the Supervisor and retained for a specified period of retention.
 An employee who falsifies a time record is subject to disciplinary action including immediate termination of employment.
-All timesheets and Compulink reports must be originals.
-For support staff that work at other locations, you may fax your time sheet and mail the original to the UEC office at the same time.
-All originals must be received within 3 working days of the ending of the pay period.

 OVERTIME:

-Overtime must be approved in advance by the Center Manager.
-Work adjustments to complete a 40 hour workweek must be coordinated with, and approved by, the Center Manager.
+Overtime must be approved in advance by the Supervisor.
+Work adjustments to complete a 40 hour workweek must be coordinated with, and approved by, the Supervisor.

 The support staff plays an important role as the first patient contact with the Center for Eye Care.
 Telephones must be answered in a professional and courteous manner.
 Thank the caller for calling the Center for Eye Care, identify yourself, ask how you can assist the caller and attempt to schedule an appointment.
 Emergency personal calls are permitted.
-Any other personal calls must be received or placed during rest periods and away from the front desk.
+Any other personal calls must be received or placed during break times and away from the front desk.
+Texting and personal internet use should also be done during break times and away from the front desk.
+No personal long distance calls should be placed on Center telephones.
+Cell phones should be kept in a secure area, invisible and away from the employee work space at all times.

 FOOD AND DRINK